hartwigmedical/actin/molecular/README.md

-externalTrialSource | CKB | The name of the source that has been used for external trials externalTrials | High TMB -> Trial B | A list of mutations along with the trial they are associated with. evidenceSource | CKB | The name of the source used for general evidence approvedResponsiveEvidence | PIK3CA E545K -> Alpelisib | A list of mutations along with approved responsive evidence for treatment based on data from `evidenceSource` experimentalResponsiveEvidence | - | A list of mutations along with experimental responsive evidence for treatment based on data from `evidenceSource` offLabelExperimentalResponsiveEvidence | - | A list of mutations with responsive evidence that is experimental for a different tumor type based on data from `evidenceSource`. preClinicalResponsiveEvidence | - | A list of mutations with evidence that is pre-clinical based on data from `evidenceSource`. knownResistanceEvidence | KRAS amp -> Erlotinib | A list of mutations along with known resistance evidence for treatment based on data from `evidenceSource`. suspectResistanceEvidence | - | A list of mutations along with suspect resistance evidence for treatment based on data from `evidenceSource`.
+externalTrialSource | CKB | The name of the source that has been used for external trials externalTrials | High TMB -> Trial B | A list of mutations along with the trial they are associated with. evidenceSource | CKB | The name of the source used for general evidence approvedEvidence | PIK3CA E545K -> Alpelisib | A list of mutations along with approved evidence for treatment based on data from `evidenceSource` onLabelExperimentalEvidence | - | A list of mutations along with on-label experimental evidence for treatment based on data from `evidenceSource` offLabelExperimentalEvidence | - | A list of mutations with evidence that is experimental for a different tumor type based on data from `evidenceSource`. preClinicalEvidence | - | A list of mutations with evidence that is pre-clinical based on data from `evidenceSource`. knownResistanceEvidence | KRAS amp -> Erlotinib | A list of mutations along with known resistance evidence for treatment based on data from `evidenceSource`. suspectResistanceEvidence | - | A list of mutations along with suspect resistance evidence for treatment based on data from `evidenceSource`.